MicroLua/MicroLua/README.md

 ### Performance

-Performance is adequate for applications that don't require very low latency, but it could be better.
-Event dispatch latency is currently in the hundreds of microseconds, which is fairly slow.
-This is mainly due to a naive threading implementation, and it can be improved.
+Performance is adequate for applications that don't require very low latency.
+Event dispatch latency is on the order of 20 microseconds when running from flash at 250 MHz.
 So it probably isn't realistic to try bit-banging high-speed serial protocols or PWM in Lua, but that's what the PIO and PWM peripherals are for.
-Anything that requires precise timings should probably be implemented in C. But Lua is a great glue language for the non timing-critical logic, and very easy to interface to C code.
+Anything that requires precise timings should probably be implemented in C.
+But Lua is a great glue language for the non timing-critical logic, and very easy to interface to C code.

 ### Roadmap

 - **Add more bindings for the Pico SDK.** PIO is high on the list, followed by USB, Wifi and Bluetooth.
 Eventually, most SDK libraries should have a binding.
-- **Improve threading performance.** A C implementation of the [`mlua.thread`](docs/mlua.md#mluathread) module, with a less naive timer list, could significantly improve event dispatch latency.
 - **Tune garbage collection.** Garbage collection parameters are currently left at their default value, which may not be ideal for a memory-constrained target.